sovity/edc-ce/extensions/ids-clearinghouse-client/README.md

 ## Getting Started

-Our MDS Community Edition EDC is built with both the clearing house and broker extensions and is ready to be used in the Mobility Data Space (MDS).
+Our MDS Community Edition EDC is built with both the Clearing House and Broker extensions and is ready to be used in the Mobility Data Space (MDS).

 ## Configuration